Fatalities rise as big pharma profits

 Symptoms of withdrawal can include restlessness, muscle and bone pain, insomnia, diarrhea, vomiting, cold flashes with goosebumps (known as “cold turkey”), and involuntary leg movements.

 In the final analysis, drugs harm more than they help.
-They destroy the body, impair the mind and can take a lot from you.
-Help educate others and end their destructive grip on our society.
+They destroy the body, impair the mind and can take everything from you.
+Help us educate others and end their destructive grip on our society.

 For help or more information, visit us today at drugfreeworld.org or contact us at e-mail: firstname.lastname@example.org • phone: 1-888 NOTODRUGS (1-888-668-6378).